-See Note 9 of the Notes to the Consolidated Financial Statements included in our 2020 Annual Report for information regarding our credit and committed facilities.
+See Notes 9 and 10 of the Notes to the Consolidated Financial Statements included in our 2021 Annual Report for information regarding our credit and committed facilities.
+See Note 11 of the Notes to the Interim Condensed Consolidated Financial Statements for additional information regarding our entry into a new revolving credit facility.